-This exercise helps strengthen the arm, shoulder and chest muscles.
+This exercise helps strengthen the arm, shoulder, and chest muscles.
 It also helps firm up the back of the upper arms, to make reaching for high items easier.
+Keep your back straight during this exercise.

 - Stand with a weight in each hand.
-Place your feet shoulderwidth apart.
+Place your feet shoulder-width apart.
 Raise your hands to your shoulders with your palms and forearms facing forward.
 Follow your doctor's direction about weight limits. - Slowly push the weights over your head until your arms are fully extended as you count to 2.
 Do not lock your elbows. - Pause.
 Then, slowly lower the weights back to the starting position as you count to 4, bringing your elbows close to your sides. - Repeat 10 times.
 Rest for about 1 minute.
 Then complete a second set of 10. - Keep your wrists straight and breathe regularly throughout the exercise. - Relax your neck and shoulders. - Do not let the weights move too far in front of your body or behind it.